Restoration Blueprint FAQs

 QUESTION: Why is NOAA proposing sanctuary expansion and changes?

-ANSWER: NOAA is proposing to expand the scope and geographic area of the sanctuary to address a range of resource management needs expressed during public comment periods.
+ANSWER: Boundary expansion is based on ecological connectivity and provides additional protections for ecosystems of national significance.
 An ecosystem-based management approach provides sanctuary administrators with the platform to address a wide array of issues including the degradation of the highly diverse and economically valuable coral reef ecosystem.
-Boundary expansion options are based on ecological connectivity and to provide additional protections for ecosystems of national significance.
-Options for boundary expansion involve aligning the geographic boundary with the Area to Be Avoided regulatory boundary, including the area adjacent to Everglades National Park, closing the gap in the Tortugas Region, and adding Pulley Ridge as a distinct unit.
+NOAA is proposing to expand the geographic area of the sanctuary to address a range of resource management needs expressed during public comment periods.
+Boundary expansion would align the geographic boundary with the "area to be avoided" regulatory boundary, including the northernmost area of the sanctuary, would close a gap in the Tortugas Region, and would add Pulley Ridge as a distinct unit.

 QUESTION: Would the proposed plan add more marine zones and more restrictions?